rascasoft/openstack/deploying-liberty-with-ospd.md

 * /usr/share/openstack-tripleo-heat-templates/environments/puppet-pacemaker.yaml so to be able to have an High Available deployment based upon Pacemaker;
 * /usr/share/openstack-tripleo-heat-templates/environments/network-isolation.yaml so to be able to use a network isolated environment (See here *link* for more details);
 * /usr/share/openstack-tripleo-heat-templates/environments/net-single-nic-with-vlans.yaml so to use all our vlans into one interface;
-* /home/stack/network-environment.yaml sio to use the setup declared on top of this document;
+* /home/stack/network-environment.yaml so to use the setup declared on top of this document;

 Last but not least we will associate our datacentre network segment to our br-floating interface, the one which resides on our LAN, so to be able to publish floating ips on LAN to expose OpenStack's deployed instances.